What Everyone Ought to Know Before Purchasing an ATV or UTV Snow Plow

 Plow Materials

 There are two options to choose from when it comes to the different plow materials: steel and poly.
 Both materials are tough and up for the job, however, there are typically two schools of thought when it comes to choosing a plow material: the slick, corrosion resistant quality that poly has and the rigidity and durability of steel.
-Snow and slush will slide off of a poly blade with ease and a steel blade provides excellent value while providing a durable, rigid blade to slice through snow.
-Again, both materials are up for the task and BOSS offers various commercial grade snowplow applications in both materials.
+Snow and slush will slide off of a poly blade with ease, and a steel blade provides excellent value while providing a durable, rigid blade to slice through snow.
+Again, both materials are up for the task, and BOSS offers various commercial grade snowplow applications in both materials.

 Ease of Use